rtaph/RepResProj2/RepResProj2.md

 ### Synopsis

-The analysis finds that tornadoes are the most harmful weather event to human health in the United States.
-This is both true in terms of total fatalities as well as injuries recorded.
-On the other hand, the most economically damaging weather events stem from floods, which
+My analysis reveals that tornadoes and excessive heat are the most harmful weather event to human health in the United States.
+These conclusions are based on the total fatalities as well as injuries recorded for each type of event.
+Floods are the most economically damaging weather event, costing the economy approximately USD 144 billion per year.

 ### Data Processing